influxdata/community-templates/sflow/README.md

 ## Running Telegraf

-  To get resource data from your Docker hosts, [download and install Telegraf](https://portal.influxdata.com/downloads/) on those hosts.
+  To gather sFlow data from your network, [download and install Telegraf](https://portal.influxdata.com/downloads/).
 InfluxData provides native packages for a number of distributions as well as binaries that can be executed directly.

   Start Telegraf using the instructions from the `Load Data` > `Telegraf` > `Setup Instructions` link in the UI.